shannonwells/verbs_ex/README.md

     I will be accepting       future   progressive
     I will be about to accept future   prospective

+## Issues
+Bug reports are welcome.
+Please file an issue in this repo if you find one.

 ## Acknowledgements

 * (Andy Rossmeissl - rossmeissl/verbs)[https://github.com/rossmeissl/verbs]